|

 Gisbourne's men continue to brutalize the peasants, Robin Hood adds Little

-John and Friar Tuck to his band of followers, the "Merry Men of
+John and Friar Tuck to his band of faithful followers, the "Merry Men of

 Sherwood."
 After Gisbourne's tax gatherers have wrested a large